Battle of Waterloo: Attack of the Imperial Guard

 Napoleon himself oversaw the initial deployment of the Middle and Old Guard.
 The Middle Guard formed in battalion squares, each about 550 men strong, with the 1st/3rd Grenadiers, led by Generals Friant and Poret de Morvan, on the right along the road, to their left and rear was General Harlet leading the square of the 4th Grenadiers, then the 1st/3rd Chasseurs under General Michel, next the 2nd/3rd Chasseurs and finally the large single square of two battalions of 800 soldiers of the 4th Chasseurs led by General Henrion.
 Two batteries of Imperial Guard Horse Artillery accompanied them with sections of two guns between the squares.
 Each square was led by a general and Marshal Ney, mounted on his 5th horse of the day, led the advance.
 Behind them, in reserve, were the three battalions of the Old Guard, right to left 1st/2nd Grenadiers, 2nd/2nd Chasseurs and 1st/2nd Chasseurs.
 Napoleon left Ney to conduct the assault; however, Ney led the Middle Guard on an oblique towards the Anglo-allied centre right instead of attacking straight up the centre.
 Napoleon sent Ney's senior ADC Colonel Crabbé to order Ney to adjust, but Crabbé was unable to get there in time.

 Other troops rallied to support the advance of the Guard.
 On the left infantry from Reille's corps that was not engaged with Hougoumont and cavalry advanced.
-On the right all the now rallied elements of D'Érlon's corps once again ascended the ridge and engaged the Anglo-allied line.
+On the right all the now rallied elements of D'Érlon's corps once again ascended the ridge and engaged the Anglo-allied line, which was held at that place by Zieten's Prussians.
+According to Chesney:

+After some short delay caused by a mistake, he [Zieten] formed a decisive attack upon the right wing of the French and routed it, just as the small body of reserve which Napoleon had kept in hand to the last made the final attempt upon the English right centre...

 French artillery also moved forward in support; Duchand's battery, in particular, inflicting losses on Colin Halkett's brigade.
-Halkett's front line, consisting of the 30th Foot and 73rd, traded fire with the 1st/3rd and 4th Grenadiers but they were driven back in confusion into the 33rd and 69th regiments, Halket was shot in the face and seriously wounded and the whole brigade having been ordered to pull back, retreated in a mob.
+Halkett's front line, consisting of the 30th Foot and 73rd, traded fire with the 1st/3rd and 4th Grenadiers but they were driven back in confusion into the 33rd and 69th regiments, Halkett was shot in the face and seriously wounded and the whole brigade having been ordered to pull back, retreated in a mob.
 Other Anglo-allied troops began to give way as well.
 A counterattack by the Nassauers and the remains of Kielmansegge's brigade from the Anglo-allied second line, led by the Prince of Orange, was also thrown back and the Prince of Orange was seriously wounded.
 The survivors of Halkett's brigade were reformed, and engaged the French in a firefight.

 Soldiers of the Dutch artillery, under leadership of Krahmer de Bichin (on horseback), place a gun in position against the French Guard (on the right side).